base/RRC-7755-poc/services/go-filler/README.md

 - Send fulfillment to inbox

 2. Prover package:
-- Generate proof of fulfillment on arbitrum as a destination chain on devnet
+- Generate proof of fulfillment on arbitrum as a destination chain on devnet (disclaimer: unit tested but not E2E tested onchain)

 ### What is not included yet